Ultramann/Numeric-Python-Intro/README.md

 Given this, our for loop is looping over the dimensions of the data points, getting all the values for each dimension of the data points closest to that centroid, one at a time.
 Once we have this, to find the average value in this dimension we simply sum the values and divide by the number of them.

 You can see an example result of this method by running `python demo.py --base` at the command line.
 The demo script can be found in the `src` directory.
-Running the demo script with the base flag will produce a `matplotlib` plot with two data blobs plotted and colored by the centroid found by the algorithm, marked as stars.
+Running the demo script with the "base" flag will produce a `matplotlib` plot with two data blobs plotted and colored by the centroid found by the algorithm, marked as stars.

 <a name="np_accel">
 ### NumPy Accelerated